Sixdd6/drop-docs/docs/guides/exposing.md

 as the connection URL when setting up your Drop client.

 ## Reverse Proxy
-If you are unsure how to set up a reverse proxy, or even what one is, this guide isn't for you.
-There are far better guides out there, so follow them to set up your reverse proxy.

 There is no special configuration required to run Drop behind a reverse proxy.

+If you are unsure how to set up a reverse proxy, there are great guides available on YouTube, try searching for "setting up nginx proxy manager" for a guide.

 ## VPN
-If you are unsure how to setup a VPN for remote access, please find and follow a far better guide than this one.

-Accessing Drop over a VPN works very similarly to [accessing via LAN](#lan), so follow those steps.
+Connecting to your Drop instance via a VPN can be achieved in many ways.
+The simplest is to use a VPN service that comes with its own client, these often encrypt all traffic to secure your connection.

+These are some of the most commonly recommended:
+- Private Internet Access
+- Mulvad

+We offer no official support for setting up any vpn service.